14-Day Family Itinerary for New Zealand

-- Swim with cute fur seals in their natural environment (more info on Viator and Tripadvisor)
+- Kayak with cute fur seals in their natural environment (more info on Viator and Klook)

-- Go on a whale watching cruise (on Viator, Tripadvisor, Klook or KKday)
+- Go on a whale watching cruise (on Viator or Klook)

-- Or a whale watching flight (on Viator, Tripadvisor or Klook)
+- Or a whale watching flight (on Viator or Klook)

 - Look out for seals on the Kaikoura Peninsula Walkway.